sephii/cantonal-adequation/README.md

 1. Clone the repository (`git clone https://github.com/sephii/cantonal-adequation`)
 2. `cd` into it (`cd cantonal-adequation`)
-3. Run a shell with the dependencies by running `nix-shell`
+3. Create an environment with the dependencies by running `nix develop`
 4. Start the development server by running `make serve`
 5. Point your web browser to http://localhost:8000/